- Course Number:

 - Special Fee:

-Develops knowledge and manipulative skills in the use of E6011 mild steel electrodes when performing various welds in the vertical and overhead positions.
-Department permission required.
+Course DescriptionDevelops knowledge and skills in the use of E6011 mild steel electrodes when performing welds in the vertical and overhead positions.
+Prerequisites: Department permission required.
 Audit available.

 Addendum to Course Description